Jakemate977/eris-components/README.md

  * @param {function} filter (Required) The filter on the colector.
 Should be an arrow function or an function if you want thisArg.
  * @param {string} channel (Required) The ID of the channel in which the collector will work.
  * @param {object} options (Optional) Object that contains the options for the collector.
  * @param {number} options.time (Optional) The time in milliseconds in which the collector will stop.
+Put 0 to not put a limit.
+It is highly recommended to set a time limit.
  * @param {thisArg} thisArg (Optional) The this argument passed to the filter.
  * @returns collector
 */